Intermittent Fasting Guide 2026: 16:8, Safety & Calories

 Intermittent Fasting and Muscle: What the Research Shows

 One of the most common concerns about IF is muscle loss.
-The short answer: at adequate protein intake, IF does not cause more muscle loss than continuous calorie restriction.
-The 2025 meta-analysis in PMC12309044 found no significant difference in lean mass changes between IF and control groups when protein intake was controlled.
+The short answer: at adequate protein intake and with resistance training, IF does not need to cause more muscle loss than a standard calorie deficit.
+The risk rises when a narrow eating window makes it hard to eat enough protein, or when the calorie deficit becomes too aggressive.

 The mechanism protecting muscle during fasting is a temporary increase in growth hormone secretion — a well-documented fasting response.
 Growth hormone counteracts cortisol-driven muscle catabolism during the fasted state.
 However, this protection has limits: fasting for 24–48 hours without protein intake does eventually begin to impair muscle protein synthesis, which is why OMAD and extended fasting require meticulous protein attention.